UCSD-CSE-230-FA21/Haskell-GitHub-Trending/README.md

 #### Description

-GitHub Trending include recent most popular GitHub repositories, and users could click in to see the details of these repositories.
+GitHub Trending include recent most popular public GitHub repositories, and users could click in to see the details of these repositories.
 Here is a screenshot of the UI of GitHub Trending:

 ![TrendingUI](./img/TrendingUI.png)